 In Bridgetown, visitors can check out, which is home to a war memorial, a fountain honoring running water on the island, and a monument for Lord Horatio Nelson.
 The square is located across the street from the Parliament Buildings, which are another site worth seeing, just the view the Gothic architecture alone.

-Assuming you like to explore other people and places, you should consider visiting a museum during your time on Barbados.
-To learn complete information concerning each museum, just click on the name.
+If you like to explore other people and places, you should consider visiting a museum during your time on Barbados.
+You can click on the museum names to read additional information.

 One popular destination is Sunbury Plantation House & Museum.
-It is located within St. Philip Parish, Barbados.
+It is found in St. Philip Parish, Barbados.
 With a restaurant, guided tours and gorgeous grounds and interior, this giant plantation house is worth visiting if the history of Barbados interests you.
 Rentals are available for private functions.

 |Arlington House Interactive Museum||(246) 422-4064||0.2 mi.
 South of Central Speightstown|